Florida Master Naturalist | Wildlife Photography with Ronen Tivony

 What Is a Certified Florida Master Naturalist?

-The Florida Master Naturalist Program (FMNP) is an adult environmental education program developed by the University of Florida/IFAS Extension.
-It provides science-based training in Florida’s unique ecosystems, wildlife, and conservation issues through a mix of classroom sessions, field trips, and practical projects.
+The Florida Master Naturalist Program (FMNP) is an adult environmental education program.
+It was developed by the University of Florida/IFAS Extension.
+The program provides science-based training in Florida’s unique ecosystems.
+It also covers wildlife and conservation issues.
+Training includes classroom sessions, field trips, and practical projects.

 To become a Certified Florida Master Naturalist, you complete three core modules: